LeGiT300/NCM/README.md

 - [License](#license)

 ## Introduction
 The Face Detection Project is a computer vision application that can detect and recognize faces in real-time video from a webcam.
-It uses the Face Recognition library to encode the faces and compare them to a known face, which is stored in the `img/meeee.jpg` file.
+It uses the Face Recognition library to encode the faces and compare them to a known face, which should be in the `img/` folder.

 ## Features
 - Real-time face detection and recognition